-WASHINGTON, D.C — The day after Howard University’s men’s basketball team had its first-ever NCAA Tournament win, students on the campus were hoping for another win in one of collegiate sports’ premier events.
+WASHINGTON, D.C. — The day after Howard University’s men’s basketball team had its first-ever NCAA tournament win, students on the campus were hoping for more.

 When a college with less money and recognition beats a more well-known team that gets the fans going, students and a professor told Capital B. When asked whether Howard could beat Michigan, some students were extremely confident.